The Legacy Scholarship

 Financial Aid Award Letter - A copy of the current year Award Letter or No Need Email produced by the Financial Aid Office at KCC (www.kellogg.edu)

-Eligible students must submit the General Scholarship Application each year they wish use to use the scholarship with the required attachments listed above.
+Eligible students must submit the Universal Scholarship Application each year they wish use to use the scholarship with the required attachments listed above.

 Frequently Asked Questions